Drop kick: Gridiron football

 The drop kick was often used in early football as a surprise tactic.
-The ball was snapped or lateraled to a back, who faked a run or pass, then drop-kicked a field goal attempt.
+The ball was "hiked" or lateraled to a back, who faked a run or pass, then drop-kicked a field goal attempt.
 This method of scoring worked well in the 1920s and early 1930s, when the ball was rounder at the ends, similar to a modern rugby ball.